krish-910/GSoC_IA/Task-3/README.md

 2. *Uploading Data:*

-   - Find the "Upload Data" section on the left side of the UI.
+   - Locate the "Upload Data" section on the left side of the UI.
    - Use the "Choose File" button to select a data file from your local machine.
    - After selecting the file, click the "Upload" button to load the data into the application.
    - The uploaded data will be displayed in the main area of the UI.